matthieuo/emacs-configuration/README.md

 ## Features

 ### Language support
-`flycheck` and company auto-completion are enabled.
+`company` auto-completion and `flycheck` are enabled.

 For python, `elpy` is loaded and `flake8` and `pyright` are enabled with `flycheck`.

-Rust support is configured with LSP
+Rust support is configured with LSP.

 ### IDE

-Project management is enabled with `projectile` (prefix key is <kbd>C-c p</kbd>) `magit` can be launched with <kbd>C-x g</kbd> for any git manipulations.
+Project management is enabled with `projectile` (prefix key is <kbd>C-c p</kbd>)

+`magit` can be launched with <kbd>C-x g</kbd> for any git manipulations.